taranjob/ftp/README.md

 # ftp
 # php ftp local dir to remote dir
-# there is a test,just running
+# there is a test,just run it